JDeep1234/Iot-Projects-Part-B/Aws Weather monitoring system/Weather_Readme.md

 - **Purpose**: To monitor and report real-time weather data to users and provide historical data for analysis.
 - **Requirements**:
   - Use DHT11/DHT22 sensors for temperature and humidity measurement.
-  - Use BMP180 sensor for atmospheric pressure measurement.
   - Send data to AWS IoT or ThingSpeak for real-time data visualization.
   - Allow users to access weather data through a web interface.